Dissected by Dr J Floor Anthoni (2003)

 Isn't this a bit of fantasy?
 There exists no scientific principle to support this.
 What it essentially claims is that the good effect of distant marine reserves does more than the bad effect of adjacent non-reserves.
 This principle is also based on the scientific blooper mentioned in point 5 above.
 As the sea degrades from landbased pollution, systems of marine reserves become more disturbed.
 Global changes also have an effect.7.
 Changes within the reserve system will slowly affect the region outside the reserves and produce changes there.
 These are the reserve effects and are of great interest to fisheries and other resource users.

 Again more dreamwork, lacking scientific support.
-What it says is that by having more reserves, the proportionally smaller areas in between, will benefit more.
+What it says is that by having more reserves, the proportionally smaller areas in between, will benefit more, like the tail wagging the dog.
 It is like saying that locking 50% of the sea away is better than 10%.
 But how does this work for a 10% network?
 Is the area in between reserves A and B better off with a distant reserve C?
 See remark above.
 Why will it slowly affect the region outside when the recovery inside is claimed to happen fast?
 This kind of reasoning aims to invent benefits that are much smaller than year-to-year fluctuations.
 This claim stems from the observation that marine reserves produce bigger fish which produce more spawn.
 However, this goes at the expense of other organisms on which the bigger fish feed, resulting in less spawn overall.8.
 All these changes are essentially unpredictable, although when a particular type has been observed several times, it is probable in similar situations.

 Yes, these changes are unpredictable because they are too small to be observed.
 The second part of the sentence says: if it waddles like a duck and quacks like a duck, it is most probably a duck.9.
 The shifting baselines and the initial lack of prediction are often regarded as problems, but the situation should be seen as an opportunity for science and management.
 Analogous problems occur in other branches of science (e.g. physiologists can never precisely define a healthy animal, and keep learning more about what this means).
 A wide watching brief is needed to notice the changes, but for the first time we will have an objective (and steadily improving) measure of the intrinsic properties of marine habitats and ecosystems.